zhouhuan2005/deep-fusion/README.md

 ```

 ### MinSizeRel
-This will only generate jitinfer library without any benchmark utilities and gtests. \
+This will only generate deepfusion library without any benchmark utilities and gtests. \
 `cmake .. -DCMAKE_BUILD_TYPE=MinSizeRel`

 ## Operators